Sadhbh Béan Ó Mailchonaire

-Sadhbh Uí Mhailchonaire, Ban Ollamh Síol Muireadaigh, 1441-1447.
+Sadhbh Uí Mhailchonaire, Ban Ollamh Síol Muireadaigh, 1441-1447 was an Irish poet.

 The Annals of Connacht, sub anno 1447, record her death as follows:Sadb daughter of Uilliam Mac Branain, wife of Mailin O Mailchonaire, died after a victory over the world and the Devil.
 However, a more fulsome account appears in Mac Fhirbhisigh's annals, where she is called Banollamh of Silmiredhy fitz ffeargus and a nurse to all guests and strangers and of all the learned men in Ireland.

 Her husband, the poet and historian Mailin mac Tanaide Ó Maolconaire died in 1441, after which Sadhbh apparently replaced him as poet, hence the term banollamh (woman-poet).